 The Company operates as a general contractor with offices in St. John's, Halifax, Saint John, Wabush, Montreal, Toronto, Winnipeg, Calgary, Edmonton and Vancouver.
 The Company and its predecessors have been in operation for over 90 years and focuses primarily on projects in the industrial, mining, commercial and institutional sectors of the general contracting industry.
 The Company utilizes fixed price, design-build, unit price, cost reimbursable, guaranteed upset price and construction management contract delivery methods.
-Since 2008, the Company secured and will continue to pursue design-build contracts with entities participating in the PPP market in the institutional sector.
+The Company has secured and will continue to pursue design-build contracts with entities participating in the Public Private Partnership ("PPP") market in the institutional sector.